 April 6, 2022

 By design, Human Resources is all about people.
 But does it mean that we should keep it away from technology?
 Quite the contrary.
 Does it mean that we’ll be using robots to find and hire people?
 That’s highly probable.
-Actually, robots in recruitment are already a reality as technology is becoming key in the process of attracting and retaining talents.
+Actually, robots in recruitment are already a reality as technology is becoming key in the process of attracting and retaining talent.
 Automation and AI are just a little section of the latest tech innovations implemented in HR on a daily basis.

 Table of Contents: